 The Beach Bum in Me Says Resort

 Ok ok ok, as much as I do love and seek out the cultural aspects of travel, sometimes I just want to relax.
-With this in mind, we recently decided to stay at The Westin in Puerto Vallarta.
-We had a great trip, and a big piece of that was our ability to completely chill out.
+With this in mind, I’ve stayed in hotels in popular destinations.

 And who doesn’t love waking up to a view like this?
 In vacation destinations, the best views can be found at resorts, so while you can often find a rental nearby, the best views are at resorts.

 Another aspect I appreciate is the higher standards of upkeep and amenities at resorts.
 The first night, after a long day of travel, I was pleasantly treated to an amazing nights sleep on a super plush bed, complete with amazing linens and pillows.
 After waking up, I took an unusually long shower under the rainfall shower.

 These types of amenities are things that I typically won’t get staying at an Airbnb.
 Especially when staying at budget Airbnbs, I have been disappointed with the amenities, while also understanding that the places I’m staying at don’t have the same resources as hotels.
 So when pampering is a goal, resorts really are the better option.